kneitinger/dotfiles/README.md

 seamlessly tracked in the dotfiles repo.
 Warning: the first time it is ran, it will overwrite any existing files in $HOME if they have the same name as any file in this repo.
-After the first run, `install.sh` is non=destructive and can be safely ran at any time.
+After the first run, `install.sh` is non-destructive and can be safely ran at any time.

 ## i3
 Pretty proud of this.
 Instead of maintaining separate configurations for